 Nappies for pottying

-A simple and cheap option is a nappy belt and cloth, but if you need a waterproof layer you might want to consider a system like Born Ready’s Flaparaps, which are specially designed for regular pottying.
+A simple and cheap option is a nappy belt and cloth, or you might want to consider a system like Born Ready’s Flaparaps, which are specially designed for regular pottying.
 Flaparaps catch one output, whilst being waterproof and ergonomically fitted.
 Other options include Petit Lulu’s “minimal nappy” or this drop flap cover from Mokoshop and coming soon – a drop flap nappy from Little Bunny Bear.

 2. Understand the impact of constant nappy use: